DanielMoscoso/100day_challenge/Readme.txt

 		-How  to set a new timer after the old one expired.
 		-Just a little more and the logic is finished.
 		-Working idea.
 Needs final implementation.
+		-Now with variables (closer to how it should look like at the end).
 ===============================================================================